gomo/dynamic_scaffold/README.md

     config.form.item(:collection_check_boxes, :state_ids, State.all, :id, :name)
     config.form.item(:collection_radio_buttons, :status, Shop.statuses.map{|k, _v| [k, k.titleize]}, :first, :last)

-    # You can add an image uploader with preview to the form.
-The save and remove part to the model corresponds to [carrierwave](https://github.com/carrierwaveuploader/carrierwave).
-    # In the example below, you need to mount the carrierwave uploader on the thumb column of the model.
-    #
-    # class Shop < ApplicationRecord
-    #   mount_uploader :thumb, ShopThumbUploader
-    #
-    config.form.item(
-      :carrierwave_image,
-      :thumb,
-      preview_max_size: {width: '300px', height: '300px'},
-      removable: false #　If you want to require image, please set removable to false. the default is true.
-    )

     # If you want to display more free form field, use block.
     # The block is executed in the context of view, so you can call the method of view.
     config.form.item :block, :free do |form, field|